Our staff team offers expert information and support, in person at our Outreach Office or over the phone.

 Support you might need in Person

 We can arrange one-to-one support sessions, and give information and support about the options available to you if you are experiencing domestic abuse.
 We offer a ‘drop-in’ facility at our Information Centre in Llanelli.
-The service is open to both women and men experiencing domestic abuse.
+The service is open to women, men and anyone identifying with the LGBT+ spectrum who are experiencing domestic abuse.

 Our support staff can also offer advice over the phone during office hours (Monday-Friday 9am-4pm).

 Outside of office hours, during holiday periods and over the weekend, our 24-hour helpline can be used for urgent information and support around safety and housing options, access to refuge, and for emotional support (365 days a year).
 An appointment can be arranged in the evening or on the weekend, if needed.

 The Living Fear Free helpline also has a national helpline that can be accessed 24 hours, 365 days of the year.
 This is a bilingual service.
 They too can offer emotional support, give practical information and signpost to other services.
 To access their website please click here.